istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/_index.md

 The Kubernetes [Gateway API](http://gateway-api.org/) is an initiative to bring a rich set of service networking APIs ( similar to those of Istio VirtualService and Gateway) to Kubernetes.

-Now Kubernetes Gateway API is GA, and Istio brings full support for it!
+Now that the Kubernetes Gateway API is GA, and Istio brings full support for it!
 This effort was a widespread community effort across the broader Kubernetes ecosystem and has multiple conformant implementations (including Istio).
 This marks a significant milestone, as Istio users can now leverage the stable set of Gateway API features for enhanced traffic management and ingress control in production environments.